Path to Recovery

 • For example, some people need certain accommodations because of their religion, culture, age, gender, etc.

-When you find a treatment center that offers everything you require, you can begin your recovery safely and within a professional environment.
+When you find a treatment center that fits, you can begin your recovery safely within a professional environment.

 Detox

-Detox is usually the first step of a professional treatment process, but it is certainly not the last step in one’s recovery.
-According to the National Library of Medicine, narcotic addicts who complete detox but do not continue to the next phase of treatment put themselves in serious danger of relapse.
+Detox is usually the first step of a professional treatment process, but it is certainly not the last step in recovery.
+Individuals who complete detox but do not continue to the next phase of treatment put themselves in danger of relapse.

 Detox is the process by which one is weaned off their dependence on addictive drugs.
 In narcotic addiction recovery, medications are often used because, without them, withdrawal from opioids can be extremely painful.
 Clonidine, methadone, and buprenorphine are the most popular detox medications for opioid abusers.